Periyanayaki Shrine, Thiruvithancode: Location

 The Church is located at about 1 km from Thiruvithamcode Bus Stop, Thiruvithamcode is located at 3.5 km from Thuckalay, 13 km from Marthandam, 6 km from Eraniel, 6 km from Azhakiyamandapam, 6 km from Padmanabhapuram, 10 km from Colachel, 13 km from Thiruvattaru, 16 km from Nagercoil, 40 km from Kanyakumari and 60 km from Thiruvananthapuram.
 If enroute on NH 47 towards Kanyakumari, take a right at Azhakiyamandapam to Thiruvithamcode.
 If coming from Madurai / Kanyakumari, at Thuckalay Main bus stand take a left to reach Thiruvithamcode.
 Nearest Railway Station is located at Eraniel and Nearest Airport is located at Thiruvananthapuram.

 Description

-According to a historical note that the old church was built by Venadu King before thousand years.
+According to a historical note, the old church was built by Venadu King a thousand years ago.
 Here lies the tomb of Fr.
 Adhirian and here is where we see the traditional Annai statue where Our Lady Stands on Lotus.
 Every Wednesday at 5.00 pm Rosary and Novena are conducted and holy Eucharist is celebrated in this old church.
 A new Church was built and was blessed in 2012 along with the old church.
 The new church is built using different cultural arts such as Tamilazhan art, Travancore art, Islamic art and Gothic art.
 The structure of the new church reminds us of the St. Peter's basilica at Rome.
 The mysteries of the Holy Rosary are inscribed on the front doors of this church which help people in praying.
-The pillars of the main entrance have the rich look of the Padmanabhapuram Palace.
+The pillars of the main entrance have a rich look of the Padmanabhapuram Palace.